solo-io/workshops/INSTRUCTOR.md

 When the deployment is finished, you need to run the ansible script to deploy the prerequisites.

-Load the lab ssh key:
+Load the `lab` ssh key:

+---
+**NOTE**
+If you don't already have the `lab` private key available locally, retrieve it from the shared Google Drive that contains other workshop resources.

+---

 ```
 ssh-add lab